OpenVisualCloud/Media-Transport-Library/doc/run.md

 Create VFs on PF bdf: 0000:af:00.0 enp175s0f0 succ
 ```

-Check the kernel dmesg log to find possible reasons if fail to create.
+Check the kernel dmesg log to find possible reasons if it failed to create.

 ```bash
 sudo dmesg